 - Sports Complex is located on the west side of the Niceville Campus and contains field houses for men’s and women’s baseball and softball, two diamonds, bleachers, and a Strength Training Center.

-- Student Services Center (Building 400) houses the Welcome Center, Admission, Registration, Financial Aid, Veteran’s Affairs (VA), the Business Office (Cashier), the Testing Center, Advising, the Office of Disability Support Services, and Recruiting on the second floor.
+- Student Services Center (Building 400) houses Admissions, Registration, Financial Aid, the Business Office (Cashier), Advising, Recruiting on the second floor.
 The courtyard level first floor houses food services and several multipurpose meeting spaces.
 The third floor houses the Costa Leadership Institute, which includes a variety of specialized meeting and conference facilities including the Janet Nadel Morell Conference room, the Charles K. and Eileen H. Arpke, and the Carr, Riggs and Ingram Conference rooms, as well as the Goetsch Gallery.

 - Susan Myers Learning Resources Center (Library) (Building 500) houses a collection of more than 100,000 items.
 There are 90,000 books, 7,000 audiovisual items, 150 magazine and newspaper subscriptions, 150 electronic databases and websites with online full-text periodicals and over 140,000 e-books and e-videos.
 A statewide network provides access to the holdings of all 12 state university libraries and 28 college learning resources centers, numerous electronic databases and worldwide information sources through the Internet.
 The Myers LRC also contains conference room facilities and group study space.
 The Academic Success Center is on the first floor and the Graphic Design Department and Studio are located on the second floor.